cltk/greek_training_set_sentence_cltk/README.md

 About
 -----
-Training sets and sentence tokenizer for Classical Greek, for use with the [Classical Language Toolkit](https://github.com/kylepjohnson/cltk).
+This repository contains a training set and rule set for tokenizing sentences for Classical Greek, for use with the [Classical Language Toolkit](https://github.com/kylepjohnson/cltk).
 Unless you want to create a new training set for Greek sentences, there is nothing you need from this repository.

-To tokenize Greek sentences with the CLTK, first [import it and use according to the docs here](http://docs.cltk.org/en/latest/import_corpora.html) and then see [instructions on tokenizing Greek sentences](http://docs.cltk.org/en/latest/classical_greek.html#sentence-tokenization).
+To tokenize Greek sentences with the CLTK, first [import it and use according to the docs here](http://docs.cltk.org/en/latest/import_corpora.html#cltk-sentence-tokenizer-greek) and then see [instructions on tokenizing Greek sentences](http://docs.cltk.org/en/latest/classical_greek.html#sentence-tokenization).

+`training_sentences.txt` is comprised of the entirety of the Xenophon's *Anabasis* and is 57,173 words long.

 Use
 ---
 To create a new training set, manually add tokenized sentences (with each sentence starting a new line) to `training_sentences.txt` and run `train_sentence_tokenizer.py`.
 The script outputs `greek.pickle`.
 To use this new file, copy it to your local CLTK data directory at `~/cltk_data/compiled/sentence_tokens_greek/`.
-If you think your training set and tokenizer is an improvement over the CLTK's current, please submit a pull request.

 ```shell
 $ python train_sentence_tokenizer.py